LukeGrahamLandry/franca/devlog.md

   added a todo test.
 - no need for all the hassle with add_my_imports_to_injected, just pretend to have dlopen like im pretending to have the rest of the imports. silly.
+- vtables for files so i can have stdio be normal file descriptors. now need to signal userspace for the uart interrupt so i can get something to read from my fancy new vtables. rework the calling convention for signals to get rid of the window where getting a nested signal is a problem while you're copying the mcontext. now have a stack, and use that as the callstack as well so two birds with one stone, no longer dies if you interrupt in the prelude of a function (tho thats still a problem for the interrupt handler itself).

 ## (Nov 8)